If you’re looking for some of the best Ikea Kallax hacks and ideas available, then you’ve come to the right place!

 It is amazing how the addition of tapered legs, as with the previous example, can make such a difference to what is quite a basic piece of furniture in the Kallax.
 They have really made a vinyl shrine of this area with the display shelves above the sideboard.
 I really like this one!

 Some of these Ika Kallax hacks are fairly simple in concept, but completely transform the unit into something special.
 This example from Young House Love is no exception, with a wooden surround all the way around the Kallax unit giving it a completely different vibe.

-This look was achieved by edge-jointing pine boards and staining then a dark walnut colour before ataching to the unit.
+This look was achieved by edge-jointing pine boards and staining them a dark walnut colour before attaching to the unit.
 It’s the age-old trick of adding in a bit of wood to create a bit of added interest to the piece and it really worked here.

 For that gorgeous wooden cactus baby toy, look no further than amazon!